IN WHICH, THE WORLD WAS WIDE ENOUGH for a man out of his time and a girl out of her universe, and now History has its eyes on both of them.

 Oops!
 This image does not follow our content guidelines.
 To continue publishing, please remove it or upload a different image.

-When you live in my shoes and see the world through my eyes, you have to acquaint yourself with the possibility of every day being your last.
+When you live the way I do, you have to acquaint yourself with the possibility of every day being your last.

 I imagined many scenarios.